cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Pseudorandomness, input secrecy, verifiability, and partial obliviousness of the POPRF variant is based on the assumption that the One-More Gap Strong Diffie-Hellman Inversion (SDHI) assumption from {{TCRSTW21}} is computationally difficult to solve in the corresponding prime-order group.
-Tyagi et al. {{TCRSTW21}} show that both the One-More Gap CDH assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `BlindEvaluate` queries.
+Tyagi et al. {{TCRSTW21}} show that both the One-More Gap Computational Diffie Hellman assumption and the One-More Gap SDHI assumption reduce to the q-DL (Discrete Log) assumption in the algebraic group model, for some q number of `BlindEvaluate` queries.
-(The One-More Gap CDH assumption was the hardness assumption used to evaluate the OPRF and VOPRF designs based on {{JKK14}}, which is a predecessor to the POPRF variant in {{poprf}}.)
+(The One-More Gap Computational Diffie Hellman assumption was the hardness assumption used to evaluate the OPRF and VOPRF designs based on {{JKK14}}, which is a predecessor to the POPRF variant in {{poprf}}.)